Equivariant log-concavity of graph matchings: Introduction

+As a corollary, if $\G$ is the graph of $n$ disjoint edges, then we obtain an $S_n$-equivariant categorification of the log-concavity of the binomial coefficients. \begin{corollary} Given an integer $n \ge 1$, the graded permutation representation of $S_n$ given by all $k$-subsets of $[n]$ is $S_n$-equivariantly log-concave. \end{corollary}

-In a broader context, the assignment to each graph $G$ of a graded $\Aut(G)$-representation $V_G^{\bullet}$ is also a representation of the \textit{graph minor category} $\calG$, consisting of graphs as objects, and compositions of edge deletions, contractions and automorphisms as morphisms.
-For each graph $G$, one can also take the simplicial complex of matchings on $G$, called the \textit{graph matching complex} $\calM(G)$.
-The category $\calG$ was introduced by \cite{miyata2020categorical} and the homology of the graph matching complex was recently studied in \cite{miyata2020graph}; in particular, Miyata and Ramos showed in \cite{miyata2020graph} that the assignment from a graph $G$ to the $i$th homology $H_{i}(\calM(G))$ is a finitely generated $\calG^{\textrm{op}}$-module, and that the torsion part of $H_{i}(\calM(G))$ is universally bounded across all graphs.
-One connection with the present work is that, the differentials that define $H_{i}(\calM(G))$ also equip $V_G^{\bullet}$ with a natural family of differentials that respect the graph minor morphisms.
-It would be very interesting to see further connections between $V_{G}^{\bullet}$ and other representations of the category $\calG^{\textrm{op}}$.
+\begin{remark} We situate both the object $V_{\G}^{\bullet}$ and the techniques in the present work in a slightly broader context.
+The assignment to each graph $\G$ of a graded $\Aut(\G)$-representation $V_{\G}^{\bullet}$ is also a representation of the \textit{graph minor category} $\calG$ (see \cite{miyata2020categorical}).
+It consists of graphs as objects, and compositions of edge deletions, contractions and automorphisms as morphisms.
+For each graph $\G$, one can also take the simplicial complex of matchings $\calM(\G)$ on $\G$ and study its homology $H(\calM(\G))$ (see \cite{miyata2020graph}).
+One connection is that, the differentials that define the homology $H(\calM(\G))$ also equip $V_{\G}^{\bullet}$ with a natural family of differentials that respects the graph minor morphisms.
+It would be very interesting to see further interactions between $V_{\G}^{\bullet}$ and other representations of the category $\calG$. \end{remark}